Stonks (STNK) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Stonks Historical Price

-According to the latest data gathered on Stonks live price page, the current price of Stonks is 15.04USD.
+According to the latest data gathered on Stonks live price page, the current price of Stonks is 13.79USD.
 The circulating supply of Stonks(STNK) is

 In the past 24 hours, Stonks has shown a price movement of